 You can use negative reviews to build relationships with customers to understand your audience and gain new visitors to your site.
-Post the kinds of issues you face and the measures you are taking to handle them on social media.
+Post the issues you face and the measures you take to handle them on social media.

 It will add to the website’s credibility.
-With the help of social media and industry-specific review sites, you can encourage visitors to post reviews about the services or products you offer and openly acknowledge questions.
+With the help of social media and industry-specific review sites, you can encourage visitors to post reviews about your services or products and openly acknowledge questions.